 Ivy Ross is an American business executive and jewellery designer.
 She was appointed Head of Google Glass at Google X on May 19, 2014.
 Ivy Ross’s metal work in jewellery design is in the permanent collections of 12 international museums, including the Smithsonian in Washington D.C.
 One of few recognised fine artists to successfully crossover into the business world, Ross is also a keynote speaker, a member of several boards, and has been hailed as a “creative visionary” by the art world.

-By age 26, Ross had some of her jewellery designs included in the permanent collections of 10 museums, including the Smithsonian, the Victoria and Albert Museum in London, the Museum of Arts and Design, the Schmuckmuseum, in Pforzheim, Germany, the Cooper-Hewitt, National Design Museum in New York City and the Montreal Visual Arts Center.
-Ross is a recognised American craft artist and has had her work exhibited globally.
-In 1984 Ross and then-husband Robert Ebendorf won a Formica design competition through the exploration of a new product called ColorCore.
+By age 26, Ross had some of her jewellery designs included in the permanent collections of 10 museums globally, including the Smithsonian, the Victoria and Albert Museum in London, the Museum of Arts and Design, the Schmuckmuseum, in Pforzheim, Germany, the Cooper-Hewitt, National Design Museum in New York City and the Montreal Visual Arts Center.
+She was one of the first jewellers to use titanium, tantalum, and niobium, metals in her jewellery, which awarded her the National Endowment for the Arts grant, the Women in Design Award and the Diamond International Award.